-- · 4 mathematics courses - 4 engineering analysis and computer proficiency courses - 4 basic science courses: PHYSICS 135-2; CHEM 101, 102; 1 course in astronomy, biological sciences, or earth and planetary sciences - 3 design and communications courses - 5 basic engineering courses - Electrical science: MECH ENG 233 or EECS 202 or 270 - o Fluids and solids: CIV ENV 216; MECH ENG 241 - o Thermodynamics: MECH ENG 220 or CHEM 342-1 - 1 course from materials science and engineering, systems engineering and analysis, computer architecture and numerical methods, or computer programming - 7 social sciences/humanities courses - 5 unrestricted electives
+- 4 mathematics courses - 4 engineering analysis and computer proficiency courses - 4 basic science courses: PHYSICS 135-2; CHEM 101, 102; 1 course in biological sciences, or earth and planetary sciences - 3 design and communications courses - 5 basic engineering courses - Electrical science: MECH ENG 233 or EECS 202 or 270 - Fluids and solids: CIV ENV 216; MECH ENG 241 - Thermodynamics: MECH ENG 220, BMD ENG 250, CHEM ENG 211, or CHEM 342-1 - 1 course from materials science and engineering, systems engineering and analysis, computer architecture and numerical methods, or computer programming - 7 social sciences/humanities courses - 5 unrestricted electives

-- 7 basic civil engineering courses: CIV ENV 221, 250, 260, 325, 330, 340; 371 or 376 - 2 mathematical techniques and science courses from an approved list, 1 of which must be a calculus-based probability and statistics course - 5 technical electives at the 200 level or higher in mathematics, science, engineering, or another area supporting the area of specialization - 2 courses from an approved list of design and synthesis courses; 1 must be CIV ENV 382, which may not be taken P/N - 10 of the 16 courses in the major program must be civil engineering courses - Samples of traditional areas of specialization follow, but students are encouraged to work with advisers to design programs that meet their needs. - · Mechanics of materials and solids - · Construction - · Environmental engineering - · Geotechnical engineering - · Structural engineering - · Transportation systems
+- 7 core civil engineering courses: CIV ENV 221, 250, 260, 325, 330, 340; 371 or 376 - 2 mathematical techniques and science courses from an approved list, 1 of which must be a calculus-based probability and statistics course

+- 5 technical electives at the 300 level or higher in mathematics, science, engineering, or another area supporting the area of specialization; GEN ENG 220 may count toward this requirement

+- 2 courses from an approved list of design and synthesis courses; 1 must be CIV ENV 382, which may not be taken P/N

+- At least 10 of the 16 courses in the major program must be civil engineering courses.

+- Only GEN ENG 220 may be taken P/N.

+- Only 1 unit of CIV ENV 399 may be counted.

+- No 399 course from another department is accepted.

+- Samples of traditional areas of specialization follow, but students are encouraged to work with advisers to design programs that meet their needs.

+- Mechanics of materials and solids

+- Construction

+- Environmental engineering

+- Geotechnical engineering

+- Structural engineering

+- Transportation systems